My best friend was diagnosed with gout recently. I told him to stop ingesting fructose immediately.

 An epidemiological study in Taiwan found that patients who had gout had 2.5X risk of cardiovascular death compared to patients without gout.
 However, if you treated those patients with uric acid lowering drug, then the risk dropped by 70%!

 Why haven’t doctors widely accepted this hypothesis?
 I think it’s because the current belief is that cholesterol causes heart disease.
 This data on gout just doesn’t fit.
-It’s weird.
+Most doctors in the U.S. think it’s a weird hypothesis.
 I think once the cholesterol hypothesis is abandoned, which will take at least another ten years, uric acid hypothesis will find much wider purchase.

 (One potential good news about gout: one paper suggests that the risk of Alzheimer’s disease is 24% lower in patients with gout.
 The problem with this study is that while they tried to adjust for people who died, I don’t think they did it right.
 (Specifically, the statistical technique they used censors the deaths, which is only appropriate if there is no association between risk of Alzheimer’s and deaths.
 In this case, there probably is).
 The reason it looked like the risk of Alzheimer’s was lower may have been because the people who would have developed Alzheimer’s instead died too early to develop it.)